Japan

 Japan, as a volcanic country, is blessed with abundant geothermal resources, including the prospect of super-critical resources.
 The development of geothermal power is influenced by factors such as National Park access restrictions, hot spring resort owners who are not so accepting of geothermal energy projects and a poor understanding amongst the general public about geothermal energy and its benefits.

-At the end of 2023 Japanese geothermal power plant capacity was ~500 MWe.
+At the end of 2024 Japanese geothermal power plant capacity was ~520 MWe.

-Direct geothermal use capacity is ~2100 MWth producing about 24,000 TJ/year of energy in 2023.
+Direct geothermal use capacity is~2200 MWth producing ~24,000 TJ/year of energy in 2024.

-Geothermal Heat pump capacity installed is ~225 MWth (2022 data).
+Geothermal Heat pump installed capacity is ~240 MWth (as of December 2024).

-Geothermal Reservoir Evaluation and Management,
+Geothermal Reservoir Exploration

-Drilling Technology Development.
+Drilling Technology Development

 NEDO began funding research in 2017 on subduction-origin supercritical geothermal resources, which has potential for tens of giga-watts of power generation for Japan, with a pilot plant targeted to be operational by 2040.
-Fundamental studies are being conducted by the National Institute of Advanced Industrial Science and Technology (AIST) and Kyoto University looking to utilise the 500oC supercritical fluids that are anticipated to be present at up to 5km depths in many of the volcanic zones in Japan.
+Fundamental studies are being conducted, led by the National Institute of Advanced Industrial Science and Technology (AIST) and Kyoto University looking to utilise the 500oC supercritical fluids that are anticipated to be present at up to 5km depths in many of the volcanic zones in Japan.

 Promotional measures in play since 2011 to intensify deployment of Renewable Energy have brought renewed interest in geothermal energy development in Japan and details on this can be found in the Japan Country Reports below.